lkyllx0/MLND-capstone-proposal/proposal.md

 ### Problem Statement

-The goal of this project is to predict whether the Nikkei 225 index increases or decreases compared to the previous day.
+The goal of this project is to predict whether the close price of Nikkei 225 index increases or decreases compared to the previous day.
 Nikkei 225 is a stock market index for the Tokyo Stock Exchange in Japan.

-My hypothesis is that the Nikkei 225 has a strong correlation with the US stock prices (NASDAQ index) and foreign exchange rate (JPY/USD) of the previous day.
+My hypothesis is that the Nikkei 225 has a strong correlation with the close price of US stock prices (NASDAQ index) and JPY/USD foreign exchange rate of the previous day.

+The target variable is the Nikkei 225's change from the previous day.
+For example, in case the Nikkei 225 index close price is "21450.04" and it was "21374.66" at the previous day, the change is "75.38".
+So the change will be positive value if the close price increase, and the difference will be negative value if the close price decreases.
+We can know the prediction is correct or not by comparing the actual change.

 ### Datasets and Inputs

+The data sets has a long history data.
+But I am going to input only the data within some N days.
+If the N = 10 days, I am going to input the N days history as a feature data.

 #### 1. Nikkei 225

 The data starts from January 1950 to current date.
 This is obtained by Quandl.
 - https://www.quandl.com/data/NIKKEI/INDEX-Nikkei-Index

+The input feature data is the change from the previous day.

 #### 2. NASDAQ Index

 The data starts from January 2003 to current date.
 This is obtained by Quandl.
 - https://www.quandl.com/data/NASDAQOMX/COMP-NASDAQ-Composite-COMP

+The input feature data is the change from the previous day of the NASDAQ index.

 #### 3. Currency Exchange - JPY/USD

 The data starts from March 1991 to current date.
 This is obtained by Quandl.
 - https://www.quandl.com/data/CURRFX/USDJPY-Currency-Exchange-Rates-USD-vs-JPY

+The input feature data is the change from the previous day of the JPY/USD exchange rate.

 ### Solution Statement